helpingstar/gym-woodoku/README.md

 ### `render_modes`
 Determines gym rendering method.
-* `console` : The game screen appears on the console.
+* `ansi` : The game screen appears on the console.
 * `human` : continuously rendered in the current display
 * `rgb_array` : return a single frame representing the current state of the environment.
 Use with RecordVideo Wrapper if you want to save episodes.